4 Pillars of Design – Part 2

 3. Numbered List

-Numbered list helps a user to follow procedure, steps, sequences and instructions more easily.
+The numbered list helps a user to follow procedures, steps, sequences, and instructions more easily.

-How to create content which is easily scannable by users?
+How to create content that is easily scannable by users?

 Putting it all together in an example:

 With this, the explanation of the third pillar of design comes to an end.
-Let’s move to the fourth one that is Interaction.
+Let’s move to the fourth one which is Interaction.

 Interaction

-Interaction is the point where visual design is processed (cognition) and user’s action (response/motor) is initiated.
-Interaction design is a discipline which remains exciting because of the continual stream of new ideas collaborated with technical capabilities.
+Interaction is the point where visual design is processed (cognition) and the user’s action (response/motor) is initiated.
+Interaction design is a discipline that remains exciting because of the continual stream of new ideas collaborated with technical capabilities.

 Interaction can be broken down into 5 dimensions: words, visuals, objects/space, time, and behavior.
-Visuals and objects/space are what users interact with.
-Time is what users interact within.
+Visuals and objects/spaces are what users interact with.
+Time is what users interact with.
 And finally, behavior is how users and the interface act and react.

 The design solution should be easily recognizable and actionable.
 A user should not get confused while interacting with the design.